david-griffith/rust-bitmap/README.md

 Contains a simple 8x8 bitmap font containing ASCII character codes from 0x20 - 7F (Space, 0-9, A-Z, a-z, punctuation)

-It contains a few functions that you feed a string, and you'll get a Result in return :
+It contains a few functions that you feed a string, and you'll get a Result in return that a vector containing each row of the bitmap.
- - a length at which a new row should start, and
- - a vector containing the bitmap.

 If the string contains characters outside this range, an error is returned.